centreon/centreon-collect/README.md

 which version/commit they apply.

-For any question or remark feel free to send a mail to the project maintainer : Matthieu Kermagoret (mkermagoret@centreon.com).
+For any question or remark feel free to send a mail to the project maintainer : David Boucher (dboucher@centreon.com).